abakermi/nlsh/README.md

 [![Go Version](https://img.shields.io/github/go-mod/go-version/abakermi/nlsh)](https://github.com/abakermi/nlsh)

 <img src="./resources//play.gif" width="500" />
-A command-line tool that converts natural language instructions into shell commands using OpenAI's GPT-3.5 model.
+A command-line tool that converts natural language instructions into shell commands using OpenAI's GPT model.
 Simply describe what you want to do in plain English, and nlsh will generate and execute the appropriate shell command.

 ## Features

-- Natural language to shell command conversion
+- 🧠 Natural language to shell command conversion
-- Interactive mode for multiple commands
+- 🛡️ Built-in safety checks for dangerous commands
-- Direct command mode for single instructions
-- Safe command execution with built-in safeguards
+- ⚙️ Configurable settings via `.nlshrc`
+- 🎨 Colored output for better readability
+- 📝 Command history and context awareness
+- 🔄 Interactive and single command modes
+- 🔒 Confirmation for potentially dangerous operations

 ## Prerequisites